El Fasher massacre: United States

-The U.S. senior advisor for Arab and African affairs, Massad Boulos, expressed a deep disturbance regarding the attacks, calling it "abhorrent and unacceptable," urging the RSF to "immediately halt attacks, protect civilians, and ensure safe passage for those fleeing violence" in posts on Twitter.
-Lawmakers called for the RSF to be designated a terrorist organisation.
-Senator Jeanne Shaheen said she would probably support a terrorism designation, and criticised the UAE for its support of the RSF.
+The U.S. senior advisor for Arab and African affairs, Massad Boulos, expressed a deep disturbance regarding the attacks, calling them "abhorrent and unacceptable," urging the RSF to "immediately halt attacks, protect civilians, and ensure safe passage for those fleeing violence" in posts on Twitter.
+Lawmakers called for the RSF to be designated a terrorist organization.
+Senator Jeanne Shaheen said she would probably support a terrorism designation, and criticized the UAE for its support of the RSF.

 Following a G7 ministerial meeting, on 12 November, Marco Rubio remarked to the press that the US government was aware of who was arming the RSF.
 He did not mention the UAE, but called for international action to cut weapons supply to the RSF.
 He furthermore recognized that murder, rape, and sexual violence against civilians had occurred in El Fasher.
 When asked if he would support a bipartisan Senate effort to designate the RSF as a Foreign Terrorist Organization, Rubio commented that "the RSF has concluded that they’re winning and they want to keep going."
 He added that the refugee outflow from El Fasher was lower than "anticipated," indicated that they were either "dead or because they’re so sick and so famished that they can’t move."
 The possibility that El Fasher's residents were either dead or on the brink of death, Rubio said, was "weighing" on the US as they formulated a response to the crisis.

+On 19 February 2026, the US Department of the Treasury's Office of Foreign Assets Control placed treasury sanctions against RSF commanders for their participation in the massacre.
+These included Abu Lulu, Gedo Hamdan Ahmed Mohamed ("Abu Shok"), and Tijani Ibrahim Moussa Mohamed ("Al Zeri Salem"), all of whom were filmed committing killings.

 United Arab Emirates

+The United Arab Emirates (UAE) has served as the RSF's principal backer, supplying money, weapons, and logistical assistance.
+That support enabled the RSF to continue major offensives, including the prolonged battle for El-Fasher.
+The events triggered a surge of criticism over the role of the UAE, but this did not affect Emirati support.

-The UAE condemned the massacre, announced a AED 367.25 million in aid, and called for warring parties to exercise restraint and cease targeting civilians.
+The UAE condemned the massacre, announced AED 367.25 million in aid, and called for warring parties to exercise restraint and cease targeting civilians.
 UAE Senior Diplomatic Envoy Anwar Gargash stated that it was a collective mistake by the international community after the 2021 Sudanese coup d'état to not have placed sanctions on the RSF and SAF.